On Being a Philosopher

 Most importantly, then, is the understanding of what philosophy means.
 No, not the meaning of the word (“love of wisdom”).
 What it means to “do philosophy,” to “philosophize”: Philosophy is an activity.

 Yes, one can probably put up rules, and no doubt some people do put up rules for that activity.
 From my understanding that’s one reason why we teach logic and argumentation theory.
 While not doing so shifts the burden to other participants in a philosophical discourse—they will need to check for flaws in the philosophizing partner’s reasoning more carefully—, this to me makes for all the beauty.
-Everyone can go all in to philosophize, deeply think about life and reality, what exists and what it means, and learn from and inspire others.
+Everyone can go all in to philosophize, think deeply about life and reality, what exists and what everything means, and learn from and inspire others.

 I see no reason to prevent anyone from doing so, and as such I strongly believe in philosophy as an activity open to everyone.